On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

 We thank Erik Helmut and Rickmer Krohn for helping with the 3D printing and attention analysis.
-This work has received funding from the German Research Foundation (DFG) Emmy Noether Programme (CH 2676/1-1), the EU’s Horizon Europe project ARISE (Grant no.: 101135959), the AICO grant by the Nexplore/Hochtief Collaboration with TU Darmstadt.
-This work was partly supported by the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft) as part of Germany’s Excellence Strategy – EXC 2050/1 – Project ID 390696704 – Cluster of Excellence “Centre for Tactile Internet with Human-in-the-Loop” (CeTI) of Technische Universität Dresden, and by Bundesministerium für Bildung und Forschung (BMBF) and German Academic Exchange Service (DAAD) in project 57616814 (\href{https://secai.org/}{SECAI}, \href{https://secai.org/}{School of Embedded and Composite AI}).
+This work was supported by the German Research Foundation (DFG) Emmy Noether Programme (CH 2676/1-1), the EU’s Horizon Europe project ARISE (Grant no.: 101135959), the German Research Foundation (DFG) under the Cluster of Excellence CARE: Climate-Neutral And Resource-Efficient Construction (EXC 3115) project number 533767731, by the project "Genius Robot" (01IS24083), funded by the Federal Ministry of Education and Research (BMBF), and by Bundesministerium f\"ur Bildung und Forschung (BMBF) and German Academic Exchange Service (DAAD) in project 57616814 SECAI.